 Day 8-10: Lake Toba

-The reason our itinerary is different from what I would recommend is that Mount Sinabung, another volcano near Berastagi, erupted when we were in Bukit Lawang.
-This meant we had to cancel our initial plans and had to figure out where to head to.
-This led to the decision to visit Pulau Weh, which is a great place, but you’ll spend a lot of time on night busses.
-Hence, I would recommend you to go with Berastagi and visit Gunung Sibayak when you can to avoid spending too much time travelling.
+In brief, the reason our itinerary was different from my recommendation is that Mount Sinabung, a volcano near Berastagi, erupted when we were in Bukit Lawang.
+Subsequently, this meant we had to cancel our initial plans and had to figure out a new travel route.
+Therefore, we decided to visit Pulau Weh, which adds a lot of time on night buses despite being a beautiful place.
+Hence, I would recommend you add Berastagi to your travel plans and visit Gunung Sibayak, to limit travel time.

 Medan is the capital of Sumatra and the main place to arrive on the island.
-From the airport, we went straight to Bukit Lawang, which can be done with several busses as described in my full Bukit Lawang guide.
-Medan itself is from what we saw when travelling through the city not worth a visit.
-On the way back, we stayed in Medan for one night to make sure we could catch our flight back to Surabaya.
+From the airport, we headed straight to Bukit Lawang by bus, as described in more detail in my full Bukit Lawang guide.
+Honestly, Medan does not have to be on your Sumatra itinerary unless it is necessary to catch connecting flights.
+For this reason, we stayed in Medan for one night to make sure we could catch our flight back to Surabaya.

 We were flying out early the next morning and to not risk missing the flight, we travelled back to Medan the afternoon before.
-Check out the recommended guest houses in Medan by Lonely Planet here or all Medan hotels here.
-I found out that the place where we stayed is out of business.
+Check out an overview of all Medan hotels here to match your needs.